 As a cornerstone of civilized society, just about everyone uses utilities.
 This popularity also means that they are a big-money business.
-Because there is a fundamental need for utilities that grows as the population grows, there’s a strong argument that many companies in the utilities industry have nowhere to go but up.
+Because there is a fundamental need for utilities that grows as the population grows, there’s a strong argument that many utility stocks have nowhere to go but up.

 No matter what sector you plan on investing in, there will always be winners and losers.
 Of course, you want your money invested with a company that’s going to grow and generate strong returns.
 Here are several compelling stocks to buy if you’re looking for exposure to utility companies.

-As its name suggests, American Water Works makes its money from water services, and it’s the largest publicly traded company in the United States that does so.
-The company currently trades with a market capitalization of more than $27 billion, which has grown relatively consistently during the past decade from around $5 billion.
+As its name suggests, American Water Works is a water utility company, and it’s the largest publicly traded company in the United States that provides such services.
+The company currently trades with a market cap of more than $27 billion, which has grown relatively consistently during the past decade from around $5 billion.

 The vast majority of the company’s revenue comes from regulated water and wastewater services it provides to locations ranging from residential homes to commercial real estate and military bases.

-The company’s leadership in the regulated water and wastewater section of the regulated utility industry has led to compelling growth that American Water Works believes is going to continue for the foreseeable future.
+The company’s leadership in the water and wastewater section of the regulated utility industry has led to compelling growth that American Water Works believes is going to continue for the foreseeable future.
 The company is so confident in its ability to continue its impressive growth that it publicly announced it is expecting a compound annual growth rate of between 7% and 10% between the years 2020 and 2024.

 If American Water Works can achieve this high bar it has set for itself, it will be one of the fastest growing utility companies, publicly traded or otherwise, in the world.
 This begs the question: “How is American Water Works going to achieve this goal?”

 American Water Works isn’t going anywhere any time soon.
-Coronavirus, economic recession, geopolitical tensions, and a slew of other factors that tend to weigh heavily on the stock market generally have little bearing on this particular company.
-Everyone needs water regardless of what virus is spreading, which president is in office, or whether there is war or peace.
+Coronavirus, economic recession, geopolitical tensions, election uncertainty, and a slew of other factors that tend to weigh heavily on the stock market generally have little bearing on this particular company.
+Everyone needs water regardless of how fast the coronavirus is spreading, which president is in office, or whether there is war or peace.

 This consistent demand has led to tremendous growth over the years and will likely lead to further growth ahead.
 American Water Works enjoys a solid credit rating and appears to be in a solid financial position to continue delivering consistent performance.

-Finally, American Water Works is a great dividend payer.
+Finally, American Water Works offers a compelling dividend payout.
 Historically, the company has paid investors back 50% to 60% of earnings per share.
 It’s expected that this trend will continue.
 In fact, the company already said that it expects dividend growth of 7% to 10% per year through 2024.

-With a monopoly on water in some locations, recent massive investments to expand its already impressive base of consumers, strong dividend growth, and a natural shield from a wide range of investing risks, American Water Works is a regulated utility that fits into just about any investing portfolio.
+With a monopoly on water in many locations, recent massive investments to expand its already impressive base of consumers, strong dividend growth, and a natural shield from a wide range of investing risks, American Water Works is a regulated utility that fits into just about any investing portfolio.

 There’s a lot to be said about the company’s performance following a short-lived COVID-19 selloff in utilities.
-Some stocks in the space continue to trade below pre-COVID-19 selloff levels.
+Some stocks in the space continue to trade below pre-COVID-19 pandemic levels.
 Dominion Energy is not one of those companies.
 Trading with nearly 5% gains year to date, the stock is outperforming the utility sector as a whole.

-Although there’s not much opportunity left in the recovery, as there may be with Exelon, there’s plenty to look forward to ahead.
+This compelling performance isn’t coming to an end any time soon.
 Not only has Dominion Energy had stellar historical performance, it’s quickly becoming a top pick given the current economic climate.